sei-international/LEAPMacro.jl/docs/src/config.md

     use_profits_at_full_capacity: false
     # Change in induced investment with a change in the central bank lending rate
     intrate_sens: 0.20
-    # Change in induced investment with a change in the current account-to-GDP ratio
+    # Change in induced investment with a change in the net export-to-GDP ratio
-    curr_acct: 0.00
+    net_export: 0.00
     # Rate of adjustment of the autonomous investment rate towards the actual investment rate
     growth_adj: 0.10
 ```